timothygebhard/ml4ptp/README.md

 Note that the `datasets` and `experiments` directories are part of this repository and hold scripts and default configurations.
 However, using the above environment variables allows you to flexibly move the inputs and outputs of the code to different locations on your machine (e.g., you do not need to store your data together with the code).

 ## 📚 Data

 Our training and test datasets (as well as the trained models that produced the results in our paper) are available for download [here](https://doi.org/10.17617/3.K2CY3M).

+## 🚀 Demo

+[This notebook](https://github.com/timothygebhard/ml4ptp/blob/main/notebooks/demo.ipynb) contains a short demo that illustrates how our trained models can be loaded and used to produce PT profiles.

 ## 🏋️ Training models

 In case you want to re-run the training of our models, or use our code to train a new model, have a look at the `train_pt-profile.py` script in `scripts/training`.
 This script takes as its main input an `--experiment-dir`, that is, the path to a an experiment directory that contains a `config.yaml` file with the configuration for the experiment.
 This configuration file describes the dataset to be used as well as the model to be trained; see `experiments` for examples.

 ## 🐭 Tests